-For ESG integration in the majority (75% benchmark) of our international equities we invest in a customised strategy that combines the MSCI Climate Paris Aligned Index Methodology with MAS's exclusions.
+For ESG integration a portion (57% benchmark, 2024: 75% benchmark) of our international equities is invested in a customised strategy that combines the MSCI Climate Paris Aligned Index Methodology with MAS's exclusions.
+The benchmark changed in December 2024 due to the introduction of a new Direct Global Equities strategy for the international equities portfolio.

-The strategy seeks to reduce exposure to climate risk and increase exposure to positive climate themes, while using an optimisation process to minimise the tracking error relative to the parent index - the MSCI All Country World Total Return Index.
+The MSCI Climate Paris Aligned Index Methodology strategy seeks to reduce exposure to climate risk and increase exposure to positive climate themes, while using an optimisation process to minimise the tracking error relative to the parent index - the MSCI All Country World Total Return Index.
 The MAS Responsible Investment Policy further describes our approach and its limitations.
-The percentage invested by each Fund as at 31 March 2024 is shown in the table below.
+The percentage invested by each Fund is shown in the table below.

-Fund name %
+Fund name As at 31 March 2025 As at 31 March 2024

-Cash Fund 0.00%
+Cash Fund 0.00% 0.00%

-Conservative Fund 9.63%
+Conservative Fund 7.99% 9.63%

-Moderate Fund 18.94%
+Moderate Fund 15.60% 18.94%

-Balanced Fund 28.60%
+Balanced Fund 23.54% 28.63%

-Growth Fund 38.23%
+Growth Fund 31.33% 38.26%

-Aggressive Fund 43.00%
+Aggressive Fund 37.15% 42.97%

-Global Equities Fund 47.58%
+Global Equities Fund 38.65% 47.59%

-The Scheme does not use an internal emissions price.
-Management remuneration is not linked to climate-related risks and opportunities in the current period.
+The Scheme does not use an internal emissions price (2024: no change).
+Management remuneration is not linked to climate-related risks and opportunities in the current period (2024: no change).